Radiative corrections to the $R$ and $R^2$ invariants from torsion fluctuations on maximally symmetric spaces: Introduction

 A subclass of theories with non-trivial torsion is given by the so-called Poincar\`{e} Gauge Theories (PGT) \cite{Hehl:1976kj,Gronwald:1995em,Wheeler:2023qyy}, in which the action functional is assumed to depend on either the torsion or the full curvature tensor in a quadratic way \cite{Sezgin:1981xs}.
 These theories are way simpler than the most general ones, and are entirely described by six real parameters \cite{Sezgin:1979zf,Sezgin:1981xs}.
 Despite their formal simplicity, they have the huge drawback of being non-renormalizable.
 This is due to the fact that radiative corrections induced by integrating out quantum fluctuations have logarithmic divergences that depend on the torsion in a non-quadratic way, see \cite{Melichev:2023lwj} for a very recent discussion on this topic.

-The quantum behavior of general theories with torsion is not known, aside from the parametric form of the flat-space propagators of the spin-parity eigenmodes \cite{Baldazzi:2021kaf} (see also \cite{Aoki:2019snr}).
+The quantum behavior of general theories with torsion is not known, aside from the parametric form of the flat space propagators of the spin-parity eigenmodes \cite{Baldazzi:2021kaf} (see also \cite{Aoki:2019snr}).
 For this reason, we have recently shown \cite{Martini:2023rnv} how to carry out a covariant spin-parity decomposition of the torsion fluctuations on a Riemannian background.
 Such a decomposition has then been exploited to formally define the functional integration measure over such torsional fluctuations.
 We remark that the functional measure over the spin-parity eigenstates is diagonal only on maximally symmetric spaces, whereas in the case of metric fluctuations it is sufficient to assume the background geometry to be an Einstein space \cite{Percacci:2017fkn}.
 Thus, our choice here is to require the background Riemannian geometry to be maximally symmetric, implying that our results shall provide quantum corrections to inflation due to the torsion.
-Indeed, in this article we shall exploit these formal developments to integrate out torsion fluctuations and to compute the beta function of the $R^2$ term on maximally symmetric spaces, thus renormalizing the anomaly-induced Starobinsky Lagrangian \cite{Starobinsky:1980te}.
+Indeed, in this article we shall exploit these formal developments to integrate out torsion fluctuations and to compute the beta function of the $R^2$, Einstein-Hilbert and cosmological constant terms on maximally symmetric spaces, therefore paving the way for a more thorough analysis of the quantum features of the torsion.
+Thus, we provide the contributions to the beta-functions of the Starobinsky Lagrangian \cite{Starobinsky:1980te} at the 0th order in the inflation parameters due to Gaussian torsion fluctuations.
+Indeed, in our perspective the torsion behaves much like a matter field, that can be integrated out on curved backgrounds, disregarding the metric fluctuations in a first approximation.
+Of course, our reasoning requires that the coupling constants parameterizing torsion interactions are such that they give rise to quantum effects below the Planck scale, and that the masses of such torsion excitations are less than the Planck mass.
+This is justified since, from a MAG perspective, the torsion is independent of the metric and it can enter the theory at lower scales.
+Nevertheless, we have to keep in mind that torsion also includes spin-parity $2^+$ and $0^+$ modes that would naturally mix with the graviton.
+Therefore, a complete picture would require the inclusion of metric fluctuations, which we hope to complete in the future.
 See \cite{Aoki:2020zqm,Fomin:2023tsn, Mondal:2023cxx, Cai:2015emx} for previous applications of torsion to cosmological scenarios.